Canonical integral models for Shimura varieties of toral type: Prismatic -crystals and shtukas

 \begin{Def} The shtuka $(\sV,\phi_{\sV})$ over $\cX^\lozenge / \Spd(\bZ_p)$ defined by (\ref{eq-crystaltoshtuka}) is the \textit{shtuka associated to the prismatic $F$-crystal $(\cE, \varphi_{\cE})$}. \end{Def}

 Let us return to the notation of the previous section: Let $K$ denote a complete discretely valued extension of $\bQ_p$ with perfect residue field $k$, and let $\cO_K$ be its ring of integers.
-Consider now the composition of functors
+Let $C$ denote the completion of $\bar{K}$.